How do I apply to OU for a meteorology graduate degree?

 Is there a fee to apply to the School of Meteorology?

-We charge no processing fee for our department, however the Office of Admissions does charge a processing fee.
+The Office of Admissions does charge a processing fee.
 If you are mailing the University admission fee, please send it to the Office of Admissions with your application and an original transcript.

 Is the GRE required?